 Is there a change in sound?

 We found the sound average!
 You do get some excellent mid-range sounds, but it does have problems with the bass and treble.
 When listening to hype music, the bass tends to fade away in the background, making it hard to hear the rumble.
-Sometimes the treble sound muddy and hearing instruments are hard.
-Furthermore, if you do have sensitive hears, you will hear a hissing noise that can become annoying.
+Sometimes the treble sounds muddy and hearing instruments are hard.
+Furthermore, if you do have sensitive ears, you will hear a hissing noise that can become annoying.
 But do not get us wrong; it all depends on your hearing and taste.

 You can still enjoy classic tunes when jogging.
 While the sound is not perfect, you can remove the ear tips for cleaning.
-On the other hand, the earphones equipped with Bluetooth 5.0 with a range up to 33-feet.
+On the other hand, the earphones equipped with Bluetooth 5.0 with a range of up to 33-feet.
 Moreover, you can only connect the earbuds with one device, and if you want to use two devices at the same time, we recommend the Jaybird X3 instead.
 What is more, it has a microphone but does not have noise cancellation.